AubiwanT/databricks-airflow3.0-template/README.md

 - CI/CD using Github actions
 - AWS ECR for container repository

-Following the Youtube tutorial:  youtu.be/92X54U6gm0Y
+Following the Youtube tutorial:  youtu.be/92X54U6gm0Y, all of this was done by jayzern
 ## Installation

 To set up a Kind cluster locally: